Precise evaluation of $h\to c\bar{c}$ and axion-like particle production: Precise evaluation of the process

 To combine the precise theoretical predictions and experimental measurements for $h\to f\bar f$ with $f=c$, $b$, we can abstract some useful information of the running mass effect in the Yukawa couplings.
-For this aim, we list the results for the decay width of $h\to c\bar c$ at NNLO QCD and NLO EW, and that of $h\to b\bar b$ together with their ratio in table \ref{tab:ratioMS} for three renormalization scales.
-The ratio ${\Gamma}^{b\bar{b}}_{total}/{\Gamma}^{c\bar{c}}_{total}$ is about twenty.
-So it is possible to measure the $h\to c\bar c$ events at LHC due to the fact that about $10^5$ $h\to b\bar b$ events have been observed via the $W h$ and $Z h$ associated production \cite{Sirunyan:2018kst,Aaboud:2018zhk}.
-As a result, about $10^4$ $h\to c\bar c$ events should be observed in the similar way.
-On the other hand, the small decay width of $h\to c\bar c$ makes it advantageous to search for some new physics that may induce relatively large interactions related to the charm quark, for example, the ALP discussed in next section.
+To acieve this, we list the results for the decay width of $h\to c\bar c$ at the NNLO QCD and NLO EW, and that of $h\to b\bar b$ together with their ratio in table \ref{tab:ratioMS} for three renormalization scales.
+Ratio ${\Gamma}^{b\bar{b}}_{total}/{\Gamma}^{c\bar{c}}_{total}$ is approximately twenty.
+Therefore, it is possible to measure the $h\to c\bar c$ events at the LHC because approximately $1.5\times10^5$ $h\to b\bar b$ events have been observed with data samples corresponding to the integrated luminosity of $79.8~ fb^{-1}$ via the $W h$ and $Z h$ associated production \cite{Sirunyan:2018kst,Aaboud:2018zhk}.
+Therefore, approximately $2.8\times 10^4$ $h\to c\bar c$ events will be produced in the similar way but with $300~ fb^{-1}$ integrated luminosity, which make it possible to observe $h\to c\bar{c}$.
+However, the small decay width of $h\to c\bar c$ makes it advantageous to search for new physics that may induce relatively large interactions related to the charm quark, for example, the ALP discussed in the next section.